Top 7 Popular Approaches for State Management in Angular

 Component Inputs and Outputs (Component States)

 Angular provides @Input and @Output decorators as part of its core framework.
-This is one of the easiest ways to manage state between parent and child components.
-You send data from the parent to the child using @Input, and the child can communicate back by emitting events with @Output.
-This approach is straightforward and works best in small apps where state management only needs to happen between closely related components.
+It's very simple to manage state between parent and child components in this way.
+The parent sends data to the child using @Input, and the child can send events back to the parent using @Output.
+This approach works best in small apps where state management only needs to happen between closely related components.

 Example: